rjsf-team/react-jsonschema-form/README.md

 The `ui:readonly` uiSchema directive will mark all child widgets from a given field as read-only.

-> Note: if you're about the difference between a *disabled* field and a *readonly* one: marking a field as read-only will render it greyed but its text value will be selectable; disabling it will prevent its value to be selected at all.
+> Note: If you're wondering about the difference between a `disabled` field and a `readonly` one: Marking a field as read-only will render it greyed out, but its text value will be selectable.
+Disabling it will prevent its value to be selected at all.

 #### Hidden widgets

-It's possible to use a hidden widget for a given field by setting the `ui:widget` uiSchema directive to `hidden` for this field:
+It's possible to use a hidden widget for a field by setting its `ui:widget` uiSchema directive to `hidden`:

 ```js
 const schema = {